High Doses of Hormones Faulted in Fertility Care

 Because it also reduces the risk of OHSS, fewer patients require hospitalization, Dr. Patrizio added, reducing costs even more.

-“It’s a win-win situation,” she said.
+Dr. Geeta Nargund, in England says, “It’s a win-win situation.”
 “We can offer successful IVF to women while protecting their health and safety, and making it better for their children, at a lower cost.
 Mild-stimulation IVF is also significantly better for the quality of the embryos and the birthrate of children.”
 The physical and emotional discomfort for women is significantly lessened, she said; in fact, most women don’t feel anything.

 “If we can have IVF stimulation at a lower cost and without OHSS and with comparable pregnancy rates,” Dr. Patrizio said, “then it would be a great step forward for the United States.”
 “Furthermore,” Dr. Silber said, “For older women, or women with fewer eggs, the pregnancy rates are much higher with minimal stimulation anyway.”